 In response to Detroit’s evolving demographics, Vick relocated Temple Baptist to their suburban Grand River Boulevard location in 1952.
 4 13 But after the neighborhood surrounding its suburban location became more racially mixed, Temple Baptist relocated once again to West Chicago Avenue and Telegraph Road.

 In September 1985, the deacons of the church voted 29 to 7 to end the anti-black policy of the church, officially allowing people of other races membership.
 There were much resistance and membership at Temple Baptist declined by 90%.
 4

 King Solomon Baptist Church

-The auditorium became a popular venue for influential black leaders and was where Malcolm X delivered Message for the Grassroots on November 10, 1963, a direct response to the I have a Dream speech of Dr. Martin Luther King.
+The auditorium became a popular venue for influential black leaders and was where Malcolm X delivered “Message for the Grassroots” on November 10, 1963, a direct response to the “I Have a Dream” speech of Dr. Martin Luther King.
 13 Malcolm X called for major black leaders of the civil rights movement to stage a radical and violent “black revolution.”
-Although the church had signed another contract for Malcolm X to deliver another speech, criticism mounted by prominent civil rights leaders nationwide.
-The church refused to allow Malcolm X to deliver his second speech, The Ballot or the Bullet, in their sanctuary.
+Although the church had signed another contract for Malcolm X to deliver another speech, criticism was mounted by prominent civil rights leaders nationwide.
+The church refused to allow Malcolm X to deliver his second speech, “The Ballot or the Bullet,” in their sanctuary.
 In response, Malcolm X filed a lawsuit to force the church to abide by its agreement.
 While the courts agreed, Malcolm X had to amend the speech to feature less violent rhetoric.